 It’s not imperative that you’re able to see these screens, but it does help explain a little bit about what’s happening during the projections that follow it.

-New this year are the “lasers” that make the “snow” look even neater as it “falls” from the sky.
+The “lasers” are a fun addition that make the “snow” look even neater as it “falls” from the sky.

 My personal preference is to see the show from a little further back, where you’ll be able to take in the laser show more effectively, in addition to enjoying all of the color-changing effects on the stars, palm trees, and decorations that line Sunset Boulevard.